Wheels In Motion

 There was a ritual known only to Amazons.
 Elissa used it now.
 She touched her fingers to her own eyes then pressed them to her mother's.

-"From sister to sister, mother to daughter, share you last moments with me so that I may know whether you died with honor or by deceit."
+"From sister to sister, mother to daughter, share you last moments with me so I may know whether you died with honor or by deceit."

 Her mother's last moments replayed in Elissa's mind.
 Tears trailed down her cheeks.
 She picked up her mother's body and carried it deep into the woods.
 Elissa made several more trips for her sister Amazons, placing them in their tribal symbol, and then set them on fire.